webagent-cloud/webagent/README.md

   <img src="frontend/src/assets/logo.png" alt="WebAgent Logo" width="200"/>
 </div>

-🚀 Automate repetitive browser tasks!

-Try it yourself:
+🚀 Build fast and reliable AI browser agents !

+Webagent uses AI to build complex browser workflows from simple prompts.

 ```
 curl -X POST http://localhost:3000/runs \
   -H "Content-Type: application/json" \
   -d '{
-    "task": "Go to https://webagent.cloud and explain what the platform does."
+    "prompt": "Go to https://webagent.cloud and explain what the platform does."
   }'
 ```

-The universal connector for web agents :
+### Fast and reliable.

+🚀 Webagent can record and cache browser actions to build parameterized workflows, then replay repetitive tasks without using AI — fast and cost-effective.
+💊 Workflows are self-healing: if a website changes, the workflow falls back to AI.

+### Adaptable.

+- 🔒 Self-Host on your infrastructure
-- 🔗 Integrate into any app with our API
+- 🔗 Integrate into any app with the API, or n8n, Zapier, Make integrations.
 - 🌐 Multiple LLM compatibility
-- 🔎 Supports multiple Browsers providers
+- 🔎 Supports multiple Browsers sources: Local, Steel, Browserbase
-- 🔒 Host on your infrastructure
+- 🔌 Compatible with multiple AI agent engine : Browser-use, Notte, Stagehand (soon)

+### And many more !
 - 💽 Store and retrieve results in database
 - 🪝 Get notified of results with webhooks
 - 🗄️ Structure results with JSON Schema
+- 🍪 Reuse sessions and cookies with authentication contexts (soon)

 ## Installation